-- 2. Press at two times.
+- Press the Driver Mode Control switch and select Sport mode.
+See Driver Mode Control ⇒ 209. - 2.
+Press 幕 two times.
 COMPETITIVE MODE ON displays in the Driver Information Center.

-Press & again, or turn the vehicle to accessory mode and restart the vehicle, to turn the Traction Control System back on.
-The Traction Offlight and StabiliTrak/Electronic Stability Control Off light & turn off.
+Press 츎 again, or turn the vehicle to accessory mode and restart the vehicle, to turn the Traction Control System back on.
+The Traction Offlight (소) and StabiliTrak/Electronic Stability Control Off light 츎 turn off.